Non-abelian amplification and bilinear forms with Kloosterman sums: Preliminaries

-We say that a representation of $G$ is \emph{irreducible} iff it is nonzero and has no nonzero subrepresentations other than itself.
+We say that a representation of $G$ is \emph{irreducible} iff it is nonzero and has no nonzero subrepresentation other than itself.
 We write $\hat{G}$ for a complete set of irreducible representations of $G$ up to isomorphism, which always includes the trivial representation $\rone$.
-Any representation $\rho$ of $G$ has a unique decomposition (up to permutation and isomorphism) into irreducible representations,
+If $G$ is abelian, then all irreducible representations in $\hat{G}$ are $1$-dimensional and form a group (isomorphic to $G$) under tensor product.